|

 the most reputable piano retailer and the sole

-distributor of world's
+distributor of some of the world's top instrument

 Malaysia and a

-piano service
+after-sales service

 Wagner Piano Sdn Bhd